synergyjs/synergyjs.org/pages/events.md

-## Events
+# Events

-Synergy assumes any attribute name prefixed with "on" to point to an event handler on your viewmodel.
+Synergy assumes any attribute name prefixed with "on" to point to an event handler on your model.

-Viewmodel:
+Model:

 ```js
 {